 There are two types of hoops you can choose from;

-- Weighed hoops; these are best used for resistance training and development of core muscle strength
+- Weighed hoops – These are best for resistance training and developing core muscle strength.

-- Non Weighted hoop; These hoops tend to be smaller in diameter and obviously lighter than weighted hoops.
-They have a smaller circumference, so more skill is needed to keep them up and moving.
+- Non-Weighted hoop – these hoops tend to be smaller in diameter and obviously lighter than weighted hoops.
+They have a smaller circumference, so more skill is required to keep them up and moving.

 How To Hula Hoop